Amleto Vespa: Secret Agent of Japan

-The Kaspé Affair
+Kaspé Affair

 Vespa's book also gives details of the Simon Kaspé kidnapping case.
 Joseph Kaspé was a prominent Jewish businessman who owned the "Moderne Hotel", the principal hotel in Harbin.
 His son Simon, a French citizen and a pianist from Paris, was kidnapped while visiting Harbin on 23 August 1933.
 Those directly responsible were said to be a White Russian gang.
 When foreign diplomatic pressure obliged the Japanese authorities to arrest the kidnappers, the gang executed Simon Kaspé.
 Vespa relates the discovery of the mutilated corpse of Simon Kaspé in November 1933 outside Harbin.
 Vespa recorded a number of other similar cases.

-The Lytton Commission
+Lytton Commission

 Vespa also reported that Japanese secret agents were instructed to prevent complaints and petitions filed by the local population from reaching the members of the Lytton Commission during their visit.
 However, despite all these efforts, the Commission nevertheless was able to interview many individuals secretly, and it received many more written submissions which protested against the Japanese authorities.